-You can learn lots from an exercise such as this and it is invaluable as a tool before you land your first job and take on paying clients.
+You can learn a lot from an exercise such as this and it is invaluable as a tool before you land your first job and take on paying clients.

-Remember, for the most part, new personal trainers will in all probability start out working in a large commercial gym.
+Remember, for the most part, new personal trainers will probably start working in a large commercial gym.

 And it’s a good place to learn the ropes, especially as clients are often sent your way.

-But you want to make sure you are prepared and while you have the theoretical knowledge thanks to your certification, getting the practical knowledge and putting all that theory in place can be a little daunting at first.
+But you want to make sure you are prepared.
+While you have the theoretical knowledge, thanks to your certification, getting the practical knowledge and putting all that theory in place can be a little daunting.

 That’s why honing your skills beforehand is a good idea.

 There are no right and wrong answers here.
-What I want you to do is to take the time for a little self-reflection.
+I want you to take the time for a little self-reflection.

-In particular, you need to look back on your training sessions with friends and family and digest how they went, how you performed and how you can improve.
+In particular, you need to reflect on your training sessions with friends and family and digest how they went, how you performed, and how you can improve.

 Don’t just gloss over this.